Social impact theory: Multiplication/divisions of impact

-The function f is strictly increasing, meaning the impact grows as each variable increases.
-This law relates to diffusion of responsibility, in which individuals feel less accountable as the number of people present increases.
-In emergency situations, the impact of the emergency is reduced when more people are present.
+` This law comes from Latané's work on diffusion of responsibility, in which individuals feel less accountable as the number of people present increases.
+Latané argues that this law is in line with the Bystander effect in which, emergency situations, the impact of the emergency is reduced when more people are present.
+Latané argued that his model fit a variety of studies on the diffusion of responsibility.

+Strengths and Weaknesses

 The social impact theory is both generalizable and specific.
-It uses one set of equations, which apply to many social situations.
+It is general because it uses one set of equations, which apply to many social situations.
 For example, the psychosocial law can predict conformity, imitation, and embarrassment.
 Yet, it is also specific because the predictions that it makes are specific and can be applied to and observed in the world.
-The theory is falsifiable as well.
-It makes predictions through the use of equations; however, the equations may not be able to predict the outcome of social situations accurately.
-Social impact theory is also used to understand which social situations result in the most impact and which present exceptions to the rules.
+The theory is falsifiable in that it predicts specific, mathematically described predictions which can be tested.
+The original research found that social impact theory is able to fit a variety of preexisting results which adds to validity.

 While social impact theory explores social situations and can help predict their outcomes, it also has some shortcomings and unresolved questions.
 The rules guiding the theory depict people as recipients who passively accept social impact and do not take into account the social impact that people may actively seek.
 The model is also static and does not fully compensate for the dynamics involved in social interactions.
-The theory is relatively new and fails to address some pertinent issues.
-These issues include finding more accurate ways to measure social outcomes, understanding the "t" exponent in psychosocial law, taking susceptibility into account, understanding how short-term consequences can develop into chronic consequences, applying to group interactions, and understanding the model's nature (descriptive vs. explanatory, generalization vs. theory).
+The theory fails to address some pertinent issues.
+These issues include finding more accurate ways to measure social outcomes, understanding the "t" exponent in psychosocial law, taking susceptibility into account, understanding how short-term consequences can develop into chronic consequences, applying to group interactions, and understanding the model's nature (descriptive vs. explanatory, generalization of results vs. theory).